WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 essence, the request/response transaction is atomic, and consequentially RIPP needs to operate this way as well.

 Though SIP envisioned that signalling and media separation would also apply to inter-domain calls, in practice this has not happened.
 Inter-domain interconnect - including interconnection with the PSTN - is done traditionally with SBCs which terminate and re-originate media.
 Since this specification is targeted at inter-domain peering cases, RIPP fundamentally combines signalling and media together on the same connection.
-To ensure low latency, it uses multiple independent request/response transactions - each running in parallel over unique QUIC streams - to transmit media.
+To ensure low latency, it uses multiple independent request/response transactions - each running in parallel over unique HTTP transactions (and thus unique QUIC streams)
+- to transmit media.

 ## URIs not IPs